 Local Authorities Can Set Targets

-Local authorities will continue to be allowed to set higher energy efficiency standards for new homes in their area once the Future Homes Standard is published, the government has confirmed.
+Local authorities will continue to be allowed to set higher energy efficiency standards for new homes in their area once the Future Homes Standard is published.

 This marks a U-turn on a previous government proposal to prevent local authorities from doing this, and the government said its planning reforms would clarify the longer-term role of local planning authorities determining local energy efficiency standards.